-Who are the legal owners of a vehicle on personal contract hire (PCH)?
+Who are the legal owners of a vehicle on a Lease contract?

-Personal Contract Hire is effectively leasing where you pay a finance company to hire a vehicle for an agreed lease period.
+Leasing (PCH) effectively pays a finance company to hire a vehicle for an agreed lease period.

 You make equal monthly repayments for the duration of the lease, and at the end, you return the car to the finance company.

-During the agreement, you are the registered keeper and will receive the vehicle’s legal documentation.
+You are the Registered Keeper during the agreement and will receive the vehicle’s legal documentation.

 Like an HP and PCP agreement, the finance provider will legally own the car with personal contract hire.
 However, with PCH, there’s usually no option to buy the vehicle at the end of your contract.

-With a personal loan, you borrow a sum of money from a lender, often a bank, and pay it back in fixed monthly repayments.
+With a personal loan, you borrow money from a lender, often a bank, and pay it back in fixed monthly repayments.

 There are a couple of loan options when buying a car.